TheDucky-2/DataLabX/docs/Missingness/Exploring Missing Data.md

         "event_timestamp": "<<-- rows with missing event timestamp -->>"
         }

-You can then check these rows by selecting the column you wish to see explore data in.
+We can then check these rows by selecting the column we wish to see missing data in.

 Example: